 The pandemic is closing schools—at least for a while—and I expect that roughly half a billion students worldwide will need to find new ways to learn or risk falling behind.

 This is a moment that many of us working in online education had predicted would come.
 And for years, many of us have been working with boards and schools on smaller-scale projects to prepare for mass closures.
 In these times of disruption, I am astounded by all the great work that has been done by the educational community.

 In the US, we at D2L worked with Gwinnett online to create a comprehensive snow-day plan for their students.
-We did the same in Canada for the Upper Canada District School Board.
-And those small-scale projects proved what we already suspected – that lost days in the classroom don’t have to mean lost educational days.
+We did the same for a school board in Canada.
+And those small-scale projects proved what we already suspected—that lost days in the classroom don’t have to mean lost educational days.
 Not if you’re prepared.
 Not if you have a plan.

 Certainly, that’s what we’re hearing right now.
 D2L serves millions of students each day in 40 countries and is working hand-in-hand with schools all over the world to get students learning using everything from supporting live-streaming courses to helping clients with online exams that incorporate artificial intelligence to proctor.
 We are doubling our efforts to help clients move rapidly to a fully online model.

 To do that, our D2L team is working nonstop to support worldwide requests from higher education institutions and school districts to move some or all of their learning online.
 In Asia, D2L has launched hundreds of online courses and programs for students in the past couple of months that have not been able to return to campuses in Australia or other countries.
 In North America, institutions have given the company less than 24-hour notice to switch from classroom learning to online learning.